CMMC Compliance Services

 The DOD finalized V1 of this standard at the end of January 2020 and is slated to go into effect mid-2020.

-Since the standard hasn’t even been finalized, it would be presumptuous for us to call ourselves CMMC “experts.”
+Since the standard has only recently been finalized, it would be presumptuous for us (or anyone) to called CMMC “experts.”
 We are, however, experts at developing and managing information security and privacy management systems that comply with government and industry regulations.
-We have also helped organizations ranging from $500K to $3B comply with DFARS clause 252.204-7012 and NIST SP 800-171 which cover 110 of the 131 controls required for CMMC Level 3 certification.
+We have also helped organizations ranging from $500K to $3B comply with DFARS clause 252.204-7012 and NIST SP 800-171 which covers 110 of the 131 controls required for CMMC Level 3 certification.
 So, while CMMC is a new certification scheme — the process of preparing for CMMC certification isn’t.

 Ready to talk?
 Click here to schedule time with a CMMC expert